LukasWallrich/metaUI/README.md

 The sample data was taken from the [psymetadata](https://github.com/josue-rodriguez/psymetadata)-package, and initially extracted from the following article:

 - Barroso C, Ganley CM, McGraw AL, Geer EA, Hart SA, Daucourt MC (2021).
 “A meta-analysis of the relation between math anxiety and math achievement.” *Psychological Bulletin*, 147(2), 134.
 Data and details also available on [https://osf.io/5admx/](https://osf.io/5admx/).

+## Related projects

+- Albritton et al. created a Shiny app to run and update meta-analyses online, that covers similar functionalities.
+Currently, it seems more feature-rich than metaUI, but more focused on meta-analysts rather than end users of insights - and less customisable.
+The app is accessible [here](https://dallbrit.shinyapps.io/Meta_regression_app/), more details are in the accompanying paper:

+Allbritton, D., Gómez, P., Angele, B., Vasilev, M., & Perea, M. (2024).
+Breathing Life Into Meta-Analytic Methods. *Journal of Cognition*, 7(1).